wlee367/HW4-ZTH-Intro-to-Github-WS/README.md

 ### Allowing people to contribute to your repository

+* Go to your repository settings
+* Click on collaborators
+* Enter the usernames of your hackathon partners to add them!

 ### Accessing someone else's repository

+* Find the related URL of the repository on the other person's repository page.
+* Type `git clone URL`

 ### LOL My git for one of my projects is on fire Jason & Kayla, and not the good kind of fire :sob: , what do we do?